 Careful, analytical reasoning is an important part of nearly all management roles and is known to play an important part in a large range of occupations.

-The Watson-Glaser Critical Thinking Appraisal has been designed to measure some of these important abilities and since its inception has become a highly respected and widely used instrument in the selection and development of graduates, managers and leaders.
+The Watson-Glaser Critical Thinking test has been designed to measure some of these important abilities and since its inception has become a highly respected and widely used instrument in the selection and development of graduates, managers and leaders.
 It is generally acknowledged to be one of the toughest tests of critical thinking available with strong links to performance in role.

 2011 Update to the test:

-The 2011 update to the assessment builds on the validation and research of the previous version.
+The 2011 update to the critical thinking test builds on the validation and research of the previous version.
 New items have been created so that there is a larger bank of questions, ensuring that no single form of the test can be copied and reproduced.
 This new item bank approach will ensure that candidates can be assessed remotely and unsupervised and has reduced the test length to 30 minutes.